Addu City: White tern

 The White tern (Gygis alba) locally known as Dhondheeni(ދޮންދީނި), sometimes called as Kandhuvalu dhooni is a small seabird traditionally only confined to the Addu Atoll, the southern uttermost atoll in the Maldives.

 The White tern is one of the most beautiful and interesting resident birds found in the Maldives.
 It has its body white with black eye-ring and black bill with blue at the base.
 Legs and feet are also blue, with yellow to webs.
 In recent decades the white tern has been proudly used as a symbol by the people of Addu Atoll to represent their atoll in the Maldives.

 Feeding habits

 The White tern primarily feed on smaller fish which it catches by plunge diving down on the surface, but it does not submerge fully.
 It is a long-lived bird, having been recorded living for 18 years.

 Breeding

 This small sea bird is well known for laying a single speckled egg on exposed thin branches in a small joint or depression without a nest.
-The thin branches it chooses is act of predator-avoidance behavior, crows (Corvus splendens maledivicus) and even rats avoid sitting or climbing small branches.
+The thin branches it chooses is act of predator-avoidance behaviour, crows (Corvus splendens maledivicus) and even rats avoid sitting or climbing small branches.
 However, terns are vulnerable to strong winds and the chicks have sophisticated sharp clawed feet to cling on fragile branches.